 - Present all of the required travel documents

-Naturally, all of these situations occur with some regularity.
+In a sense, to be entitled to compensation, passengers need to satisfy all three of these conditions.
 At SkyRefund we have been in the position of having to explain to passengers that under EU law, they are not entitled to compensation for denied boarding if they were not at their gate at the required time.

-However, in most cases, the passenger would not be to blame for her boarding denial.
-Most cases result from overbooking.
-If this is what caused your case of denied boarding, you could claim compensation for your disruption.
+However, in most cases, the passenger would not be to blame for her denied aircraft access.

 My flight is overbooked.
 What happens now?